somnathmukherjee81/Fsd.Capsule.TaskManagerApi/README.md

  - .Net Core
  - ASP.Net Core
+ - Entity Framework
  - XUnit
  - NuGet

 ## How to use

 ### Restore the nuget dpendencies
-At the root of teh project run
+At the root of the project run
 ```
 dotnet restore
 ```

 ### Build the code base
-At the root of teh project run
+At the root of the project run
 ```
 dotnet build
 ```